renovatebot/renovate/lib/modules/versioning/docker/readme.md

-Docker doesn't really have _versioning_, instead it has "tags".
+Docker images don't really have _versions_, instead they have "tags".
 Tags are often used by Docker image authors as a form of versioning.

 Renovate tries to follow the most common _conventions_ that are used to tag Docker images.